tldraw/tldraw/guides/documentation.md

 }
 ```

-To view the full documentation of the `TLDrawState` API, generate the project's documentation by running `yarn docs` from the root folder, then open the file at:
+To view the full documentation of the `TLDrawApp` API, generate the project's documentation by running `yarn docs` from the root folder, then open the file at:

 ```
-/packages/tldraw/docs/classes/TLDrawState.html
+/packages/tldraw/docs/classes/TLDrawApp.html
 ```

 Here are some useful methods: